Waterfountain10/william-kiem-lafond-v2/content/projects/index.md

 The cool part?
 We made it super smart using machine learning to match people up.
 No more awkward "what's your sign?" conversations - our algorithms do the heavy lifting!
 We started using a bunch of cool algorithms like K-means clustering (basically sorts people into groups of similar vibes).
 Also implemented a CNN for facial (selfie) recognition to assign specific preferences to users.

-Then, with all that metadata, we would compare users embeddings with cosine similarity, and playing with some weighted averages, we made our own **mtching score**.
+Then, with all that metadata, we would compare users embeddings with cosine similarity, and playing with some weighted averages, we made our own **matching score**.

 [mclovin's brainstorm notes (PDF)](/images/mclovinnotes.pdf)